jerith/adventofcode-2016/README.md

 Advent of Code 2016
 -------------------

-There are many sets of solutions.
+There are many sets of solutions to
+[Advent of Code 2016](http://adventofcode.com/2016/).
 This one is mine.
+It's in OCaml.

 The code is structured as a wrapper/driver module (`src/aoc.ml`), a separate module for each day that implements a common module type (`src/dayNN.ml`) and a